Which medications are considered drugs? – Effects, risks and dependence explained

-Not only illegal substances can be intoxicating – legally prescribed drugs can also have a strong psychoactive effect if taken incorrectly or abusively.
-Some of them have a very high potential for addiction and are therefore treated like drugs in addiction prevention.
+Not only illegal substances can be intoxicating – legally prescribed medications can also have strong psychoactive effects if taken incorrectly or abused.
+Some of them have a very high potential for dependence and are therefore treated like drugs in addiction prevention.

-This overview shows the most important drug groups, their benefits, their risk and why they are often abused.
+This overview presents the most important medication groups, their effects, their risks and why they are frequently misused.

 1. Opioid painkillers